Analytics - CPS (ALY)

-Offers an interdisciplinary examination of design concepts, and cognitive and communication theories that support effective practices for data visualization and communication.
-Offers students an opportunity to consider the relationship between information and audience and study effective techniques in the written, spoken, and visual communication of complex quantitative information.
-Project-based activities provide opportunities to apply these techniques in a manner that seeks to make data understandable, compelling, and actionable.
-R Shiny is introduced in the lab sessions as the tool for data visualization.
+Offers an interdisciplinary examination of design concepts and cognitive and communication theories that support effective practices for data visualization and communication.
+Considers the relationship between information and audience and studies effective techniques in the written, spoken, and visual communication of complex quantitative information.
+Project-based activities offer students opportunities to apply these techniques in a manner that makes data understandable, compelling, and actionable.
+Introduces R Shiny in the lab sessions as the tool for data visualization.

 ALY 6080.
 Integrated Experiential Learning.
 3 Hours.